 - The native user interface packed with the emulator is resource-friendly and easy to use for people with less computing skills.

 - It has built-in support for up to 10K resolution scaling and up to 16X anisotropic filtering.

 - Up to seven players can play games at the same time through local network connections.

-- The official website displays 3044 games already compatible with the multi-system emulator.
+- The official website displays 3044 games that are already compatible with the multi-system emulator.

 Features of ZSNES

 - ZSNES runs very fast, even in lower hardware, and the video output can be tweaked further using specialized graphics filters.

 - The software is written using the Intel x86 assembly language and is thus very portable and efficient.